-- Continue the Youth Education Program. - Expand coordination with school districts and youth to teach skills for safe walking, biking and transit use. - Partner with districts to identify potential transportation coordination opportunities. - Focus on potential impacts of a zero-fare demonstration project.
+- Continue the Youth Education Program within the guidelines of public health and school district directives. - Expand our creativity and coordination with school districts, youth and our community as a whole to teach skills for safe walking, biking and transit use. - Partner with districts to identify any and all potential coordination opportunities. - Continue to focus our programmed activities to areas within our PTBA.